This article shows the necessary steps for mounting the indoor CM41 Verkada camera and the D40 camera on a wall.

 In the CM41 box

 1 CM41 Camera

 1 Mount plate fixed to the camera shell

 3 Mounting screws and 3 wall anchors

 2 Machine screws, 2 washers and 2 wing nuts

 You will need

-- Grasp the plastic mount plate strap and pull the cover off of the camera
+Grasp the plastic mount plate strap and pull the cover off the camera.

-- If your cable is routed through a hole in the mounting surface, position one of the mount plate's notches labeled "cable" as close to the cable hole as possible.
+If your cable is routed through a hole in the mounting surface, position one of the notches on the mount plate labeled "cable" as close to the cable hole as possible.

-- Route the cable snuggly between the camera base and the mount plate.
-Place the cover on the camera.
+Route the cable snuggly between the camera base and the mount plate.
+Replace the cover on the camera.
 Be sure the magnets have pulled the cover flush against the mounting surface.